Invariant measures concentrated on countable structures: Applications and further observations

 \subsection{Continuum-sized models of Scott sentences}

 \ \\

 We conclude with a somewhat unexpected corollary of the machinery that we have developed.
 A countable structure $\cM$ is said to be \emph{absolutely characterizable} when its Scott sentence $\sigma_{\cM}$ has no uncountable models, and hence characterizes $\cM$ up to isomorphism among all structures, not just among countable structures (see \cite[\S1.3]{MR2062240}).
-Our results imply that no invariant measure can be concentrated on such a structure.
+Our results imply that there is no invariant measure concentrated on such a structure.

-\begin{corollary} Let $L$ be a countable language, and let $\cM$ be a countable infinite $L$-structure.
+\begin{corollary} Let $L$ be a countable language and let $\cM\in\Model$.
 Suppose that $\sigma_\cM$, the Scott sentence of $\cM$, has no continuum-sized models.
-Then no invariant measure on $\Model$ is concentrated on $\cM$. \end{corollary} \begin{proof} Suppose there exists an invariant measure concentrated on $\cM$.
-We will build a model of $\sigma_\cM$ of size continuum.
-Because $\cM$ admits an invariant measure, by Theorem~\ref{Conditions} we have $\dcl_{\cM}(\aa) = \aa$ for all $\aa \in \cM$.
-Now let $T\defas \{\sigma_\cM\}$ and let $A$ be any countable fragment of $\Lwow(L)$ with $\sigma_{\cM}\in A$.
-If $L$ is a relational language, let $T_A$ be the pithy $\Pi_2$ expansion of $T$ to $A$.
-Otherwise, let $T_A$ be the corresponding pithy $\Pi_2$ sentence in the translation of $L$ to a relational language, as in Section~\ref{functions}.
-In either case, let $L_A$ be the language of $T_A$.
-Then by the argument in the first paragraph of the proof of Theorem~\ref{InvariantMeasuresConcentrated}, $T_A$ has duplication of quantifier-free types, and hence by Theorem~\ref{ModelsWitnessingT} there exists a (continuum-sized) Borel $L_A$-structure $\PP$ strongly witnessing $T_A$.
-But then $\PP\models T_A$, by Lemma~\ref{SubmodelsSatisfyingT}, and so $\sigma_\cM$ has a continuum-sized model. \end{proof}
+Then there is no invariant measure on $\Model$ that is concentrated on the isomorphism class of $\cM$. \end{corollary} \begin{proof} Suppose there exists an invariant measure concentrated on $\cM$.
+Then by Theorem~\ref{KMConditions}, $\cM$ has trivial definable closure.
+Let $\Mbar$ be the canonical structure of $\cM$ and $L_{\Mbar}$ be the canonical language.
+By Lemmas~\ref{canon-is-interdefinable} and \ref{trivial-dcl-interdefinability}, $\Mbar$ also has trivial definable closure.